mqliang/kubernetes/cluster/anchnet/README.md

     ```

 * `CAICLOUD_KUBE_VERSION`: The version of caicloud release to use if building release is not required.
 E.g. 2015-09-09-15-30, v1.0.2, etc. Default value is current release
-  version (or a previous version if executor-config.sh is not updated).
+  version (or a previous version if `config-default.sh` is not updated).
 The version must exist in `CAICLOUD_HOST_URL`.
 E.g., following command creates a cluster using caicloud
   kubernetes version `v0.2.0`.
   ```
   KUBERNETES_PROVIDER=anchnet CAICLOUD_KUBE_VERSION=v0.2.0 ./cluster/kube-up.sh